Shoozza/raylua/zerobrane/README.md

 table.insert(api, "raylib")
 ```

-5. If you set LuaJIT executable,Go Project menu -> Lua Interpreter -> Lua
+5. If you set LuaJIT executable,Go Project menu -> Lua Interpreter -> Lua.
-6. When you run something,Make sure you stop debugging and continue without problems .after pressing run button to start debugging
+6. When you run something,Press "Execute the current project/file (F6)" button cause debugging always slows program.

 ### NOTES

-1. TSnake41/raylib-lua'b bindings's is only one support physics functions,But it doesn't support rlights and easings and rlgl as i did!
+1. [TSnake41's LuaJIT bindings](https://github.com/TSnake41/raylib-lua) is only one support physics functions,But it doesn't support rlights and easings and rlgl as i did!